Ateneo de Manila University: Libraries and museum

 The Ateneo de Manila University's largest library is the Rizal Library, which is split into the Old and New Rizal Libraries.
 The New Rizal Library, inaugurated in November 2009, contains the circulation section, technical services, and modern study areas.

 Ateneo Art Gallery

 The Ateneo Art Gallery, established in 1960, is the first museum of modern art in the Philippines.
 It is housed in the Arts Wing of the Areté and features a collection of modern and contemporary Filipino art.

 University Archives

-The University Archives, located in Faber Hall, preserve the historical records and documents of the Ateneo de Manila University.
+The University Archives, located in Faber Hall, preserve the historical records and documents of Ateneo de Manila University.
 They support research on the university's history and administrative functions.

 Student life

 Housing

 The Ateneo de Manila University offers on-campus housing through several residence halls: Cervini Hall, Eliazo Hall, the University Dormitory–North Tower, the University Dormitory–South Tower, and the International Residence Hall.
 These facilities provide accommodations for both undergraduate and graduate students.